RedisLabs/redislabs-docs/content/rc/accounts/account-settings.md

 ## Integration settings

-The **Integrations settings** section includes settings that help you manage the integration of your Redis Cloud account with your underlying cloud provider.
+The **Integration** section includes settings that help you manage the integration of your Redis Cloud account with your underlying cloud provider.
 For example, subscriptions hosted on AWS can [map their accounts]({{<relref "/rc/administration/aws-zone-mapping">}}) to specific availability zones.

-If this section doesn't appear on the **Account Settings** screen, it generally means that there aren't any settings for current account to manage.
+If this section doesn't appear on the **Account Settings** screen, it generally means that there aren't any settings to manage for the current account.

 ## Save or discard changes

-Few account settings can be changed, however, you can update a few details, such as **Time Zone**, **MFA enforcement**, and AWS availability zone mapping.
+Few account settings can be changed; however, you can update a few details, such as **Time Zone**, **MFA enforcement**, and AWS availability zone mapping.

-Use the **Save changes** button to save changes or the **Discard changes** to revert them.
+Use the **Save changes** button to save changes or **Discard changes** to revert them.

 {{<image filename="images/rc/account-settings-buttons-save-discard.png" alt="Use the Discard Changes and the Save Changes buttons to manage changes to account settings." width="300px">}}{{< /image >}}